-Toshiba Laptops are known for overheating and crashing unknowingly.
-You may face many problems such as the system freezing, the blue screen of death or a sudden shutdown.
+Overheating and Crashing are commonly found in Toshiba Laptops.
+You may face many problems such as the system freezing, the blue screen of death, or a sudden shutdown.
 All of these issues are common in Laptops, and there is a reason for it.
-A Laptop starts to face problems due to a hardware or software issue, and the majority of these happen due to the user’s carelessness, such as not getting your device serviced.
+A Laptop starts to face problems due to hardware or software issues, and the majority of these happen due to the user’s carelessness, such as not getting your device serviced every few months.
 The first step to fixing your Toshiba Laptop’s problem is identifying and learning the cause.
-Let’s discuss how you can identify the issues with a Toshiba Laptop.
+Let’s discuss how to identify the issues with a Toshiba Laptop.

 How To Identify The Issues?

 As mentioned earlier, most problems on a Laptop occur due to some hardware or software issue.
-The most common case is the sudden shutdown of your Laptop, which is usually linked with the Laptop overheating.
-The symptoms of this are your keyboard and the device’s bottom being extremely hot while using or the cooling fans running at full speeds after a few minutes of running a high-demand application.
-Another issue is the sudden crashing of a program or system going frozen, leaving the only solution to turn off your device by removing the battery, or it may shut down without any warning.
-Sometimes the user may not face these issues until a demanding task such as video editing, photo editing, graphic designing or gaming.
+The most common problem majority users face is their device suddenly shutting down, which commonly happens due to overheating.
+This can be identified by checking whether the keyboard or the device’s bottom are getting hot.
+Another indication is the cooling fans running at full speeds after a few minutes of usage.
+Another issue that may happen is crashing of various programs or system going frozen, leaving the only solution to turn off your device by removing the battery.
+Sometimes the user may not face these issues until a demanding task such as 3D designing is launched.

-The common problem with the Toshiba Laptop is that dust deposits in the chassis, causing the heatsink (a device that removes heat from the Laptop into the air) and cooling fans to get clogged up, which leads to heat vents getting blocked that traps the heat inside, therefore increasing the temperature.
-Sometimes the problem may not occur due to dust but a damaged fan that may be running slow, causing heat to build up.
+The common problem with the Toshiba Laptop is that dust deposits inside the chassis, causing the heatsink (the device that removes heat from the internals into the air) and cooling fans to get clogged up.
+This leads to heat vents getting blocked which trap the heat inside, thus increasing the machine’s temperature.
+Sometimes the problem may not occur due to dust but a damaged fan that may be running slowly.

-Other than overheating, the sudden freezing of the system and the blue screen of death happens due to faulty RAM sticks or storage devices.
-The reason may also be corrupt software or a virus which causes the device to malfunction and shut down.
+Other than overheating, the sudden freezing of the system and the blue screen of death may happen due to faulty RAM sticks or storage components.
+The reason may also be corrupt software or a virus that causes the device to malfunction and shut down.

 How To Keep Your Laptop Away From OverHeating And Shutting Down

-There are several ways to keep your Toshiba Laptop from overheating and random shutdowns.
+There are several ways to keep your machine from overheating and random shutdowns.
 Here is a list:

 - Use your device in power-saving mode when not doing demanding tasks such as gaming or video editing.